Tarpon – The Silver King

 After watching Billy Pate’s “Hunt for Giant Tarpon” for the umpteenth time it had to happen.
 We had to go Tarpon fishing.
 A good client of ours, Paul Andrews was the man to ask about where and when.
 Paul has been fishing all over the globe, visiting Angola, Gabon, Florida, Mexico and of course Costa Rica for Tarpon.

+The question to Paul was simple, “where would you go to catch BIG and PLENTY Tarpon” .His answer, without hesitation, Costa Rica.
+This Central American country host some of the globes best Tarpon fishing if you mention Big and Plenty in the same sentence.
 Well, the question was asked, the answer given and the first e - mail sent.
 The reply from Jim Di Berardinis (Owner of the lodge) kept us awake for the next two weeks.
 According to Jim it was indeed the case, Big and Plenty, in the same place and best off all the same time!

 It did not take long to get the group of willing fishing buddies together for this first time experience.
 There was only one problem, we still had a whole year and a half to go.
 Our trip was only booked for September 2007